AlgarDude/Squire/README.md

 &nbsp;

-## The Basics, Done Well
+## Flexible and Full-Featured

 - **Navigation**: Optionally auto-navigate to out-of-range pets (toggle in settings).
-- **Inventory Safety**: Frees a top-level inventory slot for bag operations, cleans up after itself, and only deletes items you tell it to.
+- **Inventory Safety**: Frees a top-level inventory slot for bag operations, cleans up after itself, and only deletes items you tell it to.*
 - **Tell Access Control**: Allow list, deny list, or open access for tell-triggered arming (Anyone, Group, Raid, Fellowship).
 You choose the keyword to use.
 - **Stop Anytime**: `/squire stop` halts the current operation immediately - mid-cast, mid-delivery, whenever.
 - **UI/CLI Integration**: Use the UI for convenience, but we have a full-featured command list that will get the job done.

+<sup>* Squire will clean up temp items left in temp bags you tell it to clean up.</sup>

 IMAGE_PLACEHOLDER_MAIN_WINDOW